jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 Doing the following will get a new team member started with the project:

-Assuming you already have conda installed, run the following:
+Assuming you already have Anaconda installed and cloned the repository, run the following:

 ```bash
 conda create -n mlops python=3.11